Why get a credit card consolidation loan through Money.com.au?

 8

-Of course, you’ll only get the benefits if you’re careful with choosing the right credit card consolidation loan.
+Of course, you’ll only get the benefits if you’re careful with choosing the right credit card refinance loan.

 - Make sure you only apply for the amount of money you are consolidating.
 Avoid taking on extra debt.